HoneyryderChuck/rodauth-oauth/MIGRATION-GUIDE-v1.md

 ## `oauth_token_subject` returns client id for client-application tokens

 Previously, if a token from a client credentials grant would be used, calling `oauth_token_subject` would return the oauth application primary key.
 It now returns the application client id.

+## `oauth_jwt_subject*` family of options moved to `oidc` feature

+Previously, they were in the `oauth_jwt` feature; however, they're not specced for use in general purpose JWT Access Tokens, but rather in OIDC ID tokens.